-We actively monitor compliance with our open access policy and successful applicants will be asked to provide a full list of all their Wellcome-funded research papers, and confirm compliance by providing the PMCID identifier for these, before the award letter can be issued.

-For further guidance, please refer to the Trust's open access policy statement and authors' information
+We actively monitor compliance with our open access policy and we ask successful applicants to provide a full list of all their Wellcome-funded research papers, and confirm compliance by providing the PMCID identifier for these, before the award letter can be issued.
+You can find further guidance in our open access policy statement and authors' information.